yufanw/slime-bot/README.md

 ### Why do I need to set configs?

-- Every guild discord is different - they have their own specific channels, banquet times, GMs want their own welcome/reminder     messages, etc etc. \n\n By setting configs, you are able to edit all of these to your liking."
+- Every guild discord is different - they have their own specific channels, banquet times, GMs want their own welcome/reminder     messages, etc etc.

+- By setting configs, you are able to edit all of these to your liking."

 ### Configuration Keys and Value

 - There are 2 parts to my configurations: **keys and values**.

 - The **key** is the type of configuration.